The Best Luxury Ferraris Of All Time

 Like the aforementioned Aperta, the FXX-K is inspired by the LaFerrari – indeed, it has been described as “the most extreme expression of the LaFerrari.”

 The Ferrari FXX-K was designed to run like the wind, completely unbridled on the track.
-In a quest for creating a superfast Ferrari, several revolutionary automotive innovations were incorporated into this model – a dual pair of lateral turning vanes and vertical fins; a raised tail at the rear end in addition to the mobile rear spoiler; and an extremely wide rear diffuser are some of the features that set the Ferrari FXX-K apart.
+In their quest for creating a superfast Ferrari, several revolutionary automotive innovations were incorporated into this model – a dual pair of lateral turning vanes and vertical fins, a raised tail at the rear end in addition to the mobile rear spoiler, and an extremely wide rear diffuser – just some of the features that set the Ferrari FXX-K apart.
 Additionally, it features the kinetic energy recovery system (KERS) to spark unmatched performance.

-This model’s innovative engineering earned it the “Red Dot Best of the Best” prize, a highly coveted award for automobile design.
+Later models of this innovative engineering marvel earned it the “Red Dot Best of the Best” prize in 2018, a highly coveted award for automobile design.

 Also Read: What is The Most Expensive Car Brand in The World?